hlauriejones/CS315_AI/Project5-RNNModel/README.txt

 5 Elements of Learning:

 1. Target function
-The target function maps input text to guess .
+The target function is the function that acurrately matches the complaintt to the product that complaint is about.

 2. Training Data
 The dataset is a csv file of companies’ responses regarding the financial services provided by the United States.

 3. Hypothesis Set
-In a multi-layered perception, we have non-linear functions.
+In a multi-layered perception, the hypothesis set is any smooth, non-linear function.

 4. Learning Algorithm
 The learning algorithm that we are using is a recurrent neural network.

 5. Final Hypothesis
-The final hypothesis is a prediction of which words come before and after our target word????.
+The final hypothesis is the identification of the product the input complaint is about.

 General Description: